intrepidlemon/deep-ultrasound/README.md

-## Deep learning for differentiat of benign and malignant solid liver lesions on ultrasonography
+## Deep learning for differentiation of benign and malignant solid liver lesions on ultrasonography

 ### Running this project